discoHR/C64C-C128-multikernal-adapter/README.txt

 Changelog:

+PCB rev1.1 (WIP)

+2016-09-19
+- bumped resistor values significantly because the LED is still too bright at 6.7k
+- increased the board size a bit and rerouted most of the traces

 2016-09-18
 - added license
 - moved pin headers to the bottom where they belong
 - using larger pads

+PCB rev1.0 (final)

 2016-09-17
 - added board images and PDF with schematic